 This annual family event covers multiple age categories and events including a Tots Trot, a 2K walk/run and a competitive 5K run through the community of Ayer.
 Proceeds will allow the children of the Ayer Shirley Regional School District to benefit from Janis's life far into the future.
 The fundraiser provides a direct resource to the Ayer Shirley Education Foundation's grant program whose vision is to increase education opportunities for all students.

 Janis Bresnahan was born on May 15, 1971, and grew up in Ayer.
 Graduating from Ayer High School in 1989, Janis was highly involved in outdoor activities, enjoying hobbies such as running, cycling and boating.
 She was co-captain of the AHS women's track team her senior year.
 With a love of children, Janis was a pre-school teacher at "Kiddie Depot" for a few years and transitioned into teaching computer education as an enrichment program at several local elementary schools.

 What's going to be different about this year's Janis Bresnahan Run for Education?
 How about running the course in reverse!
 Traditionally, the 5K Race has departed from the Ayer Shirley High School track, and participants would take a right, facing a challenging hill up Washington Street.
-This year, for the first time, participants will take a left onto Washington Street, potentially creating an opportunity for improved race times and a 'not quite as steep!' uphill finish.

 What can participants and guests count on from previous years?
 Great live music, a delicious barbecue, children's activities and fun prizes for top winners in various categories.
 Along the racecourse, participants will find clear mile markers, water stations and medical personnel.